Grieving an Addiction Loss

 Add your loved one to Shatterproof's National Addiction Memorial.

 Shatterproof was created after our founder, Gary Mendell, lost his son Brian.
 We understand the pain that follows an addiction loss, and together, we can turn that pain into action.
-Get involved today.
+Advocate for change today.